Society’s Child: My Autobiography

 All the Powerful Invisible Things, A Sportswoman’s Notebook and Sweat

 The obviously autobiographical collection — written in first person, using her own name, and told in chronological order — reads like a novel, or a diary.
-In the first tale Legler tells of fishing in the Minnesota wilderness with her husband, a lone woman in a man’s world.
+In the first tale, Legler tells of fishing in the Minnesota wilderness with her husband, a lone woman in a man’s world.
 We follow her in these short stories from fish camp, to duck blind, to silent, snowy woods waiting to shoot a deer.
-Each beautifully reverent description of nature somehow comes as the explanation to the seeming contradiction of being both hunter and feminist.
+Each beautifully reverent description of nature somehow works as an explanation for the seeming contradiction of being both hunter and feminist.

 It wasn’t the shooting that ever mattered,” she says, “but what we did with this food we gathered: how we prepared the ducks to eat, how we shared them with friends, how we raised our glasses before we ate, at a long table lit by candles, covered with a lacey white cloth, and thanked the ducks for their lives.”

 As this elegant prose unfolds we see Legler first as Artemis, huntress and protector of the beasts.
 Then as “Fishergirl,” a construct of the cold father she can never please and her own expectations of somehow pleasing him anyway.
-Later still in, “Horned Doe,” as a woman finally admitting to the other within herself as she unearths her authentic appetites.
+Later still in, “Horned Doe,” as a woman who finally unearths her authentic appetites.

 “I wondered why they called it a horned doe and not a penis-less buck,” she muses in this story about a hunter who has shot what appeared to be a stag, but discovered something out of the norm.